ElhananHaenel/Bricker-Game/README.md

     ```

 ## Usage
 After starting the game, use the arrow keys to control the paddle.
 Bounce the ball to break all the bricks.
 Avoid letting the ball fall off the screen, or you will lose a life.
-Collect falling hearts for extra lives and power-ups.

 ## Command Line Arguments
 You can customize the number of bricks and rows by providing optional command line arguments: